hkania/TE_Bench/README.md

 > ```
 * This command should take around 1 minute or less to complete.

-If running with your own data, check that your files match the insturctions provided in the input description [here](https://github.com/hkania/TE_Anno_Benchmark/blob/main/input/option2/README.md).
+If running with your own data, check that your files match the insturctions provided in the input description [here](https://github.com/hkania/TE_Bench/blob/main/input/option2/README.md).
 Have them in the `input/option2` directory.

 ### 3. Activate your snakemake environment, if not already activated
 > ```
-> conda activate snakemake_TE_BENCHMARK
+> conda activate TE_Bench
 > ```

 ### 4. Running with the test data
 You do not need to mess with the config_option12.yaml file.
 You can simply start with a dry run.
 > ```
-> cd {workflow.basedir} # fill in with your base directory (if you cloned, it will likely be named TE_Anno_Benchmark)
+> cd {workflow.basedir} # fill in with your base directory (if you cloned, it will likely be named TE_Bench)
 >
 > snakemake --profile profile/ --conda-frontend conda --conda-prefix ~/.snakemake/conda -p --verbose -s Snakefile_Option2 -n
 > ```